NEFSC/EAD-ASEB-Airradians_multigen_OA/HPC_analysis/Airradians_lcWGS.md

 Contig52        675559  A       C       0.000006        8
 ```

-* ...and why do later contigs show more relevant sample numbers?

 * **NOTE:** are the regions with SNP positions of high or poor mapping quality?
 are the regions with SNP position of excessive coverage?
-You may need to supplement a csv(s) with categorical justification of regions with varied quality or putatively high-repeated regions (excessive coverage),
-filtering these cumulative SNP hits downstream in R
+You may need to supplement a csv(s) with categorical justification of regions with varied quality or putatively high-repeated regions (excessive coverage), filtering these cumulative SNP hits downstream in R

 # Appears we need to merge our paired-end reads!!

-*Should we merge BEFORE or AFTER mapping?*

-	* (1) merging after mapped

-	* (2) merge before mapped

-## Merge bams after mapping (hisat2 outputs)
+* Let's merge bams files (hisat2 outputs)

 ### <span style="color:red">IMPORTANT:<span> merge lanes here (.bam stage)